john-dapaah/nextcloud-tailscale/README.md

 3. To open a shell inside the container with root access, run: docker exec -it <container_id> /bin/bash.
 4. Navigate to /var/www/html/config .

-#edit nextcloud's config.php
+# Edit nextcloud's config.php
 1. Run: nano config.php .
 2. Add your TailScale address to the trusted_domains array section.
 3. Save file by pressing ctrl + O and hit enter. ctrl + x to exit.

-#restart docker
+# Restart docker
 1. Run: docker restart <container_id> .

-#Test your cloud by entering your TailScale address in your browser with  port:8080
+# Test your cloud by entering your TailScale address in your browser with  port:8080

 # Connect Remotely
 1. Download TailScale mobile.